dannielHCVieira/LinearComb/README.md

 ```

 Voilà will run your notebook and display a URL where you can access your web app.
 By default, this URL will be http://localhost:8866/.

+If you want to use online, you can use the Notebook on Colab: https://colab.research.google.com/drive/1LRSgYOoUGrYNUf4gFEiTkjTQsEWJD2h9?usp=sharing